8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 ## 401k rollover

-Hindsight being what it is, I'm actually pretty glad that I withdrew the funds from my 401k when I did.
-I was considering leaving it in until it was actually up again, but given what's happened with a deeper drop and my subsequent ability to purchase over time I think no longer having those fees is pretty awesome.
+Hindsight being what it is, I'm glad I withdrew the funds from the 401k at my former employer when I did.
+I was considering leaving it in until it was up again, but given what's happened with a deeper drop and my subsequent ability to purchase over time I think no longer having those fees and account is pretty awesome.

-I was looking at Personal Capital and it showed my day-to-day losses were less than the three benchmarks I compare against.
+I was looking at [Personal Capital](https://www.personalcapital.com) and it showed my day-to-day losses were less than the three benchmarks I compare against.

 I'm down to about 25 percent of the rollover cash still in the account.
-I'm thinking of no longer doing daily purchases and moving to weekly;

-1. purchasing every day is starting to lose its appeal,
-2. over 80 percent of the cash is in the funds,
-3. I'm still making my regular contributions,
-4. the overall portfolio is almost back in balance (except for cash),
-4. this money has about a 17 year incubation period, and
-5. the market is still consistently going down from week-to-week.
+I considered moving from daily to weekly purchases, but opted to just draw all the cash down instead.

 I'm starting to reconsider what constitutes market timing for me; [more on that below](#timing-the-market).

 ### Day 12 results

-Went with the 10, 20, 30, 40 again; I didn’t contribute to the total stock market or the S&P 500 funds since the orders executed last pat paycheck, which was unexpected.
+Went with the 10, 20, 30, 40 again; I didn’t contribute to the total stock market or S&P 500 funds since the orders executed last paycheck, which was unexpected.

 The market closed up, so, this seems like a good time to try the other setup.